JJaceyV/DiamondEDA-Prediction/README.md

 ## Explain the techniques used in the project:
 - Data Cleaning
-  *In this step, I removed:
+ Markup: *In this step, I removed:
            *Unecessary column
            *Duplicated rows
            *Inappropriate values
          *I also used the MICE method to impute the missing values of the dataset